omhafez/shabaka/README.md

 sudo ./build.sh
 ~~~~

-‣ Install Windows software with the following steps:
+‣ Finish Windows build with the following steps:

 * Open File Explorer by typing Windows + E
 * Copy the following into the file path:                                      `